gpontesss/book-summary/demonstration-of-the-apostolic-preaching.md

     (note that he takes Mat.
 27 account of the dead coming out of the tombs literally), Christ appeared to the disciples in the Mount of Olives and then ascended to Heaven.
 They saw the Heavens "open".
+84. David, in Psalm 24, foretells Christ's ascent to Heaven.
+Gates, in the Psalm, are the ones in Heaven.
+Angels are the ones pronouncing the command to open the gates.
+(Interesting that the King of Glory in the Psalm is Yahweh.
+Ireneaus should know this, and, yet, chose to use it as referring to Christ.
+There you also see Yahweh only being called "Mighty", and not Almighty, as Christ is called in Isaiah 9.)
+85. Christ is sitting at the Right Hand of the Father waiting for His enemies to be defeated.
+These are rebel angels that despise the Truth.
+David foretold it in Psalm 110.
+86. Apostles preached Christ's death and His defeat of Death.
+Preaching foretold by Isaiah 52.
+Isaiah 2 said that "Yahweh's Word" would come from Jerusalem.
+    Preaching to all nations foretold by Psalm 19.
+87. Ireneaus affirms that Law argumentation can't save anyone, but only charity and love, since the two greater commandments involve love and are the completion of the entire Law according to the Lord.
+This is the "brief word" sent to the whole world, foretold in Isaiah 10.
+88.